 In 1976 William Carey College on the Coast opened on 20 acres on Beach Drive.
 In August 2005 Hurricane Katrina devastated the property and all buildings were condemned.
 William Carey University on the Coast was relocated to the Tradition community on Highway 67 in Harrison County during the summer of 2009.
-The new campus, known as William Carey University-Tradition Campus, is accessible from Highway 49 by taking the Hwy 67 South exit and from Interstate 10 by taking the Woolmarket exit north or the Lorraine Cowan Road exit north.
-The campus has two state-of-the-art buildings housing administrative and academic offices and classrooms equipped with the latest technology.
+The William Carey University-Tradition Campus has two state-of-the-art buildings housing administrative and academic offices and classrooms equipped with the latest technology.
 The 50-acre campus opened for classes in the fall of 2009.